 Shares on this page are rounded to the nearest percentage point.

-- The share of federally insured credit unions with positive net income was highest in Vermont and New Hampshire (both 100 percent), followed by Maine, Wisconsin, and Oregon (all 98 percent).
+- The share of federally insured credit unions with positive net income was highest in Alaska, Maine, Nevada, New Hampshire, and Vermont (all 100 percent), followed by Hawaii, Iowa, and New Mexico (all 98 percent).

 Tables and Downloads